Although it’s not as popular in the United States as it is in Europe, Aperol is a staple of Italian aperitifs.

 It’s also a strikingly bright orange that looks fantastic against the green of the lime peel garnish.

-Italy’s famous Aperol spritz is a gorgeous drink that looks like sunshine in a glass.
+You’ll find a recipe for Italy’s famous Aperol spritz at the bottom of this post.
+It’s a gorgeous drink that looks like sunshine in a glass.

 If you prefer pulpy orange juice that has a hint of bitterness to round out the edges, then you’ll adore this simple mixed drink.